NebzHB/dependance.lib/pyenv.md

 `TARGET_PYTHON_VERSION` allow you to specify the minimal requested python version.
 If not specified, it will be the version coming by default with Debian.

-The lib try to optimize installation time: if several plugins are using this lib and require the same python version, installation will be done only once for all (but each one will get is own "copy" to avoid side impacts between plugins)
+The lib try to optimize installation time: if several plugins are using this lib and require the same or compatible python version, installation will be done only once for all (but each one will get is own "copy" to avoid side impacts between plugins)

 Take into account than installing a specific python version can take an hour or more on slow hardware so to avoid impacting too much end-user with very long installation time, it is recommended to only specify *minor* version (e.g. "3.11") and not *patch* (e.g. "3.11.8") so the lib can optimize the usage of python version cross plugins.